PDF Tools · Compression Guide

 Why Portals Ask for PDF Under 500KB

-Government portals, university applications and job portals limit upload sizes for faster processing and server efficiency.
-That's why people search for pdf under 500kb for portal or make pdf size less than 500kb.
+Government portals, university applications and job portals limit upload sizes for faster processing.
 Emails also bounce back large attachments — keeping PDFs small prevents this.
+The 500KB limit is the most common across Indian and international portals.

 OCI Application Max 500KB, PDF only hciwellington.gov.in →